mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   //                  : names    x y z
   //        block   2 : ordering C

-Since much of the language that Singular uses is not valid in Sage the quotations around the arguments are important.
+Since much of the language that Singular uses is not valid in SageMath the quotations around the arguments are important.

 Polynomials are constructed in this ring by using the :meth:`.poly` method. ::